ehouse/kackle/src/blog/mu4e-as-a-email-client.md

 title: mu4e as a Email Client
 author: Ethan House
 date: July 3, 2015
+summary: A breakdown and config of my mu4e config I've been using recently.
+It's backed with emacs and uses mu as a powerful filtering language.
 ---

 A coworker told me about this awesome life changing mail client called mu4e so